shellhue/YOLOv3/README.md

 # YOLOv3

 ## Introduction
 YOLOv3 is implemented with keras backed by tensorflow.
+It is greatly inspired by [keras-yolo3](https://github.com/qqwweee/keras-yolo3)

 YOLOv3 has been tested with environment: